nasa-jpl/open-source-rover/parts_list/extra_parts.md

 ## Extra Parts

 These parts you may either already have, depend on where you're located for a good deal, depend on personal preference, or are optional.
+As a result they are not accounted for in the total price.

 ### A gamepad or remote controller